Darkside138/DiscordSoundboard/README.md

 [3.0.2.zip](https://github.com/Darkside138/DiscordSoundboard/releases/download/3.0.2/DiscordSoundboard-3.0.2.zip)

+## Must have Java 8+ 64bit version installed in order for the soundboard to work properly

 ## Current Release
 Latest Release (Use version above).
 Download the zip|tar file and extract it's contents in a directory.
 If you have an existing install do not overwrite